 Nearly half a century later, former marketing director Dick May told Ski magazine, "Thorn Mountain was the kind of place that could never happen today.
 We had chairs that slipped back on the cable, chairs that bounced people over stumps.
 But we also had some pretty good skiers and a very steep lower slope.
 We had a patrol shack at the bottom, which was fortunate, because a lot of skiers darn near had to go through it to stop."

-Olympian Paula Kahn was named Ski School Director in November 1949.
-Assistants ran the Ski School when Kahn departed for FIS training in January.
+Olympian Paula Kann was named Ski School Director in November 1949.
+Assistants ran the Ski School when Kann departed for FIS training in January.
 New to the ski area was the Cozy Canyon novice slope and rope tow.

 Though the 1949-50 season started in early December, 1949-50 and 1950-51 were not without their struggles, as uncooperative weather often resulted in bare ground and firm conditions.
 The Bob Goodman trophy was won by Northeastern University in 1950.
 The 1950-51 season did manage to extend into April.

 The 1951-52 season got off to a good start, as Pinkham Notch recorded its snowiest December since 1938.
 According to owner Charlie Plumb, it was the first time Thorn had good enough conditions to have large crowds over the Christmas vacation week.
 The Boston Globe reported that "this area proved it can handle a large crowd with its tentacle-like network of all types of trails and slopes."
 Unfortunately a New Year's rain put a damper on the holiday period.
 Nevertheless, more snow fell and Thorn recorded an excellent Washington's Birthday Weekend.